The challenges of branding a Swiss city

 According to a 2012 study by the University of Geneva, international organizations, NGOs, missions and consulates spend some CHF3.3 billionexternal link in the canton.
 And one out of ten jobs is in the sector.

-That’s why, according to Olivier Coutau, the Geneva government representative to International Geneva, it’s so important to promote Geneva as an international city.
+That’s why some find it so important to promote Geneva as an international city.

-“The name gives a sense of community to all the Geneva-based international actors striving to build a better world,” says Coutau.
+According to Olivier Coutau, the Geneva government representative to International Geneva, "The name gives a sense of community to all the Geneva-based international actors striving to build a better world.
 The more they cooperate, the more they share resources, the more efficient they are and the stronger international Geneva is.”

 Locals feel left out